Sistine Chapel Paintings - Renaissance Masterpieces

 Restoration of the Sistine Chapel Paintings

-Apart from routine cleaning, the first significant restoration was completed sometime around 1635.
+Over the years, the Sistine Chapel has undergone several cleanings and restorations of paintings.
+Apart from routine cleaning, the first significant restoration was completed around 1635.

 Suggested articles